Skrilltrax/Skrilltrax/README.md

 # :wave: Hey, I am Aditya

-I am a 22 year old Android Developer living in Delhi, India.
-I work at https://github.com/navana-tech as an Android Engineer and we're making technology accessible to lower literacy users.
-I also co-maintain https://github.com/android-password-store/ which I use personally on a daily basis.
+I am a 23 year old Android Developer living in Stony Brook, New York.
+I'm currently a master's student at Stony Brook University.
+I used to work at https://github.com/navana-tech as an Android Engineer.
+I co-maintain https://github.com/android-password-store/ which I use personally on a daily basis.
 I've recently started blogging at [skrilltrax.dev](https://skrilltrax.dev) to share all the knowledge that I've gained over the past few years.

 I love chatting and meeting new people so if you ever wanna get in touch drop me a message on any of the platforms mentioned below.
 Have a nice day!